projectcalico/calico/docs/getting-started/default-networking/EnvironmentSetup.md

 - etcd installed and available on each node: [etcd documentation][etcd]
 - `ipset`, `iptables`, and `ip6tables` kernel modules.

+> NOTE: If you are running etcd with SSL/TLS, see the (Etcd Secure Cluster)[../../EtcdSecureCluster.md]
+> page.
 ### Docker permissions

 Running Docker is much easier if your user has permissions to run Docker